nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 ### A note about Git

-If you use Git or GitHub to keep track of your source code, now is a good time to do `git init` and initialize a Git repo in the project directory.
+If you use Git or GitHub to manage your source code, now is a good time to do `git init` and initialize a Git repository in the project directory.
 Make sure you add a `.gitignore` file that ignores the `bin` and `obj` directories.
-The Visual Studio template on GitHub's gitignore template repository (https://github.com/github/gitignore) works great.
+The Visual Studio template on GitHub's gitignore template repo (https://github.com/github/gitignore) works great.

 There's plenty more to explore, so let's dive in and start building an application!